crystalidea/qt6windows7/README.md

 **Crashes that remain once it loads**

-- `base/rand_util_win.cc`, `sandbox/policy/win/sandbox_warmup.cc`, `third_party/ipcz/src/reference_drivers/random.cc`
+- `third_party/boringssl/src/crypto/rand_extra/windows.c`, `base/rand_util_win.cc`, `sandbox/policy/win/sandbox_warmup.cc`, `third_party/ipcz/src/reference_drivers/random.cc`

-  Three more copies of the `bcryptprimitives!ProcessPrng` pattern already patched for Qt PDF, and each one is fatal on its own.
-The DLL exists on Windows 7 so `LoadLibraryW()` succeeds and only the export lookup fails, which the surrounding `CHECK` turns into a deliberate abort — in `base::RandBytes()` that is the first random number anything asks for, and in the sandbox warmup it is every sandboxed process at startup, since the `WinSboxWarmupProcessPrng` feature is enabled by default.
-All three fall back to `RtlGenRandom()` (`advapi32!SystemFunction036`), which is what Chromium used before the switch and which is the same system DRBG.
-The switch away from it was made to avoid opening a handle to `\Device\KsecDD` in the renderer; on Windows 7 the warmup opens that handle before the token is lowered anyway, which is exactly what the untaken branch of that feature already did.
-The ipcz copy is the nastiest of the three — it asserts with `ABSL_ASSERT`, which compiles to nothing in release builds and would leave a null function pointer to be called.
-That file is not part of the current build, and is patched defensively.
+  Four more copies of the `bcryptprimitives!ProcessPrng` pattern already patched for Qt PDF, and each one is fatal on its own.
+The DLL exists on Windows 7 so `LoadLibraryW()` succeeds and only the export lookup fails, which the surrounding check turns into a deliberate abort.
+All four fall back to `RtlGenRandom()` (`advapi32!SystemFunction036`), which is what Chromium used before the switch and which is the same system DRBG.
+The switch away from it was made to avoid opening a handle to `\Device\KsecDD` in the renderer; on Windows 7 the sandbox warmup opens that handle before the token is lowered anyway, which is exactly what the untaken branch of that feature already did.

+  The BoringSSL one is the copy that actually brings the browser down, and it is the easiest to overlook because it is the only one written in C rather than C++: `CRYPTO_sysrand()` is reached as soon as the network stack wants randomness, which is moments after the first page starts loading, and it calls plain `abort()` — not a `CHECK`, so it does not even leave the usual Chromium breakpoint behind, just `STATUS_FATAL_APP_EXIT` (`0x40000015`) raised from inside `ucrtbase`.
+In `base::RandBytes()` the same failure is the first random number anything asks for, and in the sandbox warmup it is every sandboxed process at startup, since the `WinSboxWarmupProcessPrng` feature is enabled by default.
+The ipcz copy is the nastiest in principle — it asserts with `ABSL_ASSERT`, which compiles to nothing in release builds and would leave a null function pointer to be called — but that file is not part of the current build and is patched defensively.

+- `base/memory/platform_shared_memory_region_win.cc`

+  Chromium puts an empty DACL on its shared memory sections so that a read-only region cannot be duplicated back into a writable one, and `Take()` verifies that with a `CHECK`: it tries `DuplicateHandle()` with `FILE_MAP_WRITE` and requires the outcome to match the region's declared mode.
+Windows before 8.1 **ignores the DACL on unnamed objects**, sections included, so on Windows 7 the read-only handle duplicates just fine, the verification disagrees with the mode and the `CHECK` takes the browser process down with a breakpoint (`0x80000003`) the first time a region changes hands — which is moments after the first page starts loading.
+Chromium handled this until 109.0.5414.120 by giving the section a random name below Windows 8.1, since a named object does get its DACL honoured; M110 deleted the block but left `std::u16string name;` and the `name.empty() ? nullptr : as_wcstr(name)` argument in place, so restoring it is a matter of filling that variable in again.
+Sections stay unnamed on Windows 8.1 and later, exactly as now.

+- `base/task/thread_pool/thread_group.cc`

+  A thread pool worker that asks for `WorkerEnvironment::COM_MTA` gets its apartment from `ScopedWinrtInitializer`, which calls `RoInitialize()` — and that lives in combase.dll, so with the WinRT patch above doing the honest thing and reporting failure, those workers ended up with **no apartment initialised at all**.
+Everything on them that needs COM then fails; the browser process survived it, since the check there is `DUMP_WILL_BE_CHECK` rather than a real `CHECK`, but the renderer did not, and the only visible symptom was the renderer dying at startup.
+Chromium chose between WinRT and plain COM by version until 109.0.5414.120 — `CoInitializeEx(COINIT_MULTITHREADED)` gives those workers exactly the MTA they asked for — and that choice is restored here.
+This one is worth remembering as a lesson in its own right: making an unavailable API fail gracefully is necessary but not sufficient, because somewhere else code may depend on it succeeding.

+- `content/browser/renderer_host/dwrite_font_proxy_impl_win.cc`

+  `DWriteFontProxyImpl::InitializeDirectWrite()` queried the factory for `IDWriteFactory2` and `IDWriteFactory3` and asserted both succeed, the comment reading "This should succeed since we only support >= Win10".
+On Windows 7 neither does — `IDWriteFactory2` arrived with Windows 8.1 and `IDWriteFactory3` with Windows 10 — and since `DCHECK` compiles out in release builds the empty `factory3_` travelled straight into `GetLocalFontCollection()` and faulted on its first virtual call, taking the browser process down as soon as a page needed fonts.
+Chromium up to 109.0.5414.120 took the collection from the base factory and said plainly that the two queries may fail on older DirectWrite; the patch restores that, keeping the newer path (and with it the side-loaded font support, which exists for tests) wherever `IDWriteFactory3` really is available.
+The other two uses of these members in the file were already safe: one checks `factory2_` for null, the other bails out when `IDWriteFontCollection1` cannot be obtained.

+- `sandbox/win/src/win_utils.cc`

+  Before a target lowers its token it closes the handles the policy tells it to, and to do that it first has to enumerate its own handle table. `GetCurrentProcessHandles()` asks `NtQueryInformationProcess()` for `ProcessHandleTable`, an information class that only exists from Windows 8.1 on — the file even says as much, declaring it as a value "not in PROCESS_INFO_CLASS".
+On Windows 7 the call returns `STATUS_INVALID_INFO_CLASS`, the function returns nothing, `CloseHandles()` fails and the target kills itself with `SBOX_FATAL_CLOSEHANDLES` — the same 7010 as above, reached by a completely different route, so both have to be fixed before a renderer will start.
+Chromium walked the table by hand on these systems until 109.0.5414.120, in a function called `GetCurrentProcessHandlesWin7()`: handle values are always a multiple of four, so it tries them in order until it has found as many live handles as the process reports, giving up after a hundred consecutive invalid ones.
+That function is restored here and used whenever the information class call fails, rather than behind a version check, so any other reason for failing also lands on a working path.
+One adjustment was needed against the original: `GetTypeNameFromHandle()` returned a bool and an out-parameter in 109 and returns `std::optional<std::wstring>` in 122.

+- `sandbox/win/src/sandbox_policy_base.cc`

+  The sandbox disconnects its targets from csrss.exe by closing the ALPC port handle to it.
+To leave the process usable afterwards it first destroys the heap it shares with csrss, and it finds that heap by walking the undocumented `_HEAP` structure at the hardcoded offsets in `sandbox/win/src/heap_helper.cc` — offsets that only describe the Windows 8 and later layout.
+On Windows 7 the search comes up empty, `CloseOpenHandles()` fails and the target executes `TerminateProcess(GetCurrentProcess(), SBOX_FATAL_CLOSEHANDLES)`, so **every renderer dies at startup with exit code 7010** and no page can ever be displayed.
+Chromium gated the whole thing on `GetVersion() >= WIN10` until 109.0.5414.120; restoring that check leaves csrss connected below Windows 10, which is how the sandbox always behaved there.
+Everything else — the restricted token, the job object, the alternate desktop and the integrity level — is unaffected.
+Rewriting the heap walk for the Windows 7 layout would be the wrong trade: those offsets are undocumented and vary between builds, and getting them wrong corrupts the heap of the process doing the walking.

 - `sandbox/win/src/startup_information_helper.h`, `startup_information_helper.cc`, `target_process.cc`

   The job object is handed to the child through `PROC_THREAD_ATTRIBUTE_JOB_LIST`, an attribute that only exists from Windows 10 on.
 On Windows 7 `UpdateProcThreadAttribute()` rejects it, `BuildStartupInformation()` fails and **no renderer, GPU or utility process can be started at all**.
 Below Windows 10 the attribute is now left out and the still-suspended target is assigned with `AssignProcessToJobObject()` before it is resumed, which is how Chromium did it up to 109; `CREATE_BREAKAWAY_FROM_JOB` comes back for pre-Windows 8, where nested jobs do not exist.
 The only difference is that the process exists outside the job for the moment between creation and assignment, while suspended.

+- `sandbox/policy/win/sandbox_win.cc`

+  Three assumptions about Windows 8 or later live in this file, and one of them costs the renderer its life.

+  `\Device\KsecDD` is the expensive one.
+Chromium closes the renderer's handle to that device immediately before lockdown, behind a feature that is enabled by default and that `sandbox/policy/features.cc` introduces as an "emergency off switch".
+On Windows 10 the close is free: randomness comes from `bcryptprimitives!ProcessPrng` and nothing goes near KsecDD again.
+On Windows 7 that export does not exist, so every one of the `ProcessPrng` sites above falls back to `advapi32!RtlGenRandom`, which is forwarded to `cryptbase.dll` — and cryptbase opens `\Device\KsecDD` exactly once, during the sandbox warmup, then holds that handle for the life of the process.
+Closing it makes every later call fail, and BoringSSL answers a failing `CRYPTO_sysrand()` with `abort()`.
+What you see is a renderer that exits with code 3, emits **not one line of log**, and does so about a second into the first page load — whenever something first asks for random bytes.
+The very same build with `QTWEBENGINE_DISABLE_SANDBOX=1` renders the page perfectly, which is what makes this one hard to place.
+Chromium 109 closed no such handle: it warmed the RNG with `rand_s()` under the comment "Cause advapi32 to load before the sandbox is turned on" and left the handle alone.
+The close is now gated on Windows 10, where the assumption behind it actually holds.
+It can also be switched off from outside, without rebuilding, which is the cheapest way to confirm the diagnosis on a machine that shows it: `--disable-features=WinSboxRendererCloseKsecDD`.

+  `AddWin32kLockdownPolicy()` lost its `GetVersion() < WIN8` early return.
+Win32k lockdown is a Windows 8 process mitigation; without the gate a Windows 7 renderer asks for a mitigation the kernel cannot apply and, more to the point, switches on the sandbox's fake GDI initialisation — a path that only ever ran in processes where win32k really was locked down.
+The gate is restored.

+  `\Device\DeviceApi` is closed unconditionally, where 109 only did so from Windows 8 on, the version that introduced the device.
+Harmless either way; it just hands the handle closer — which on Windows 7 is now walking the table by hand — one more name to look for.

 **Delay-loaded Media Foundation entry points**